 Tallies each time a quote’s bid or ask trades.

 A bid-side quote initially trades as a partial fill and the Y MQP tallies to +1.
-The remaining (resting) bid-side quote subsequently trades again and the Y MQP tallies another +1 for a total of +2.
+The remaining (resting) bid-side quote subsequently trades again and the Y MQP increments to +2.

 Traded Quantity (Z)